Ethiopian Airlines to resume 737 MAX flights after 2019 crash

 "But I believe it's a reasonable time for most of us to move past that experience."

-The victims of the Flight 302 crash, the worst in Ethiopia's history, hailed from more than 30 countries.
+The victims of the Flight 302 crash, the worst in Ethiopia's history, hailed from more than 30 countries with the largest number from neighbouring Kenya.

+Virginie Fricaudet, president of an association of French victims' families, said she expected Tuesday's milestone to be painful.

+"What I find very difficult for us is that this day of the first flight, there will be a communique about the flight and all of the VIPS who are on board, but for the families who lost loved ones there is just an open wound," said Fricaudet.

+She lost her brother in the disaster, which claimed the lives of nine French citizens.

+"We are now three years from the crash, the plane has been recertified, the life of the 737 MAX is going well.
+But the families don't have compensation.
+Nothing has happened for the families."

-Boeing has reached an agreement with the victims' families and accepted responsibility for the crash, according to legal documents filed in November in Chicago, where the company is headquartered.
+Boeing has reached an agreement with the victims' families and accepted responsibility for the tragedy, according to legal documents filed in November in Chicago, where the company is headquartered.

-The proposed agreement did not mention specific sums, as jurors will be responsible for assessing amounts.
+The proposed agreement did not mention specific sums however, as jurors will be responsible for assessing amounts.

 © 2022 AFP